adam2392/adam2392.github.io.old/content/blog/academic/starting with freesurfer.md

 # Background
 Freesurfer is a tool built for rendering 3D brains using MRI and Ct scans.
 FSL is a tool for coregistration and image analysis.
 Download both online:

 ## Common Definitions:
 1. Registration: to find a common coordinate system for the input data sets
-2.

 # Implementation
+First, let's walk through how implementation occurs.

 ## 1. Set Up
-First you will want to download freesurfer from the following website:
+First you will want to download FreeSurfer from the following website: https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall

-https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall
 Linux:

-    ## bash
-    $> export FREESURFER_HOME=/usr/local/freesurfer
+    export FREESURFER_HOME=/usr/local/freesurfer
-    $> source $FREESURFER_HOME/SetUpFreeSurfer.sh
+    source $FREESURFER_HOME/SetUpFreeSurfer.sh

     ## tcsh
-    $> setenv FREESURFER_HOME /usr/local/freesurfer
+    setenv FREESURFER_HOME /usr/local/freesurfer
-    $> source $FREESURFER_HOME/SetUpFreeSurfer.csh
+    source $FREESURFER_HOME/SetUpFreeSurfer.csh

 Mac:

-    $> export FREESURFER_HOME=/Applications/freesurfer
+    export FREESURFER_HOME=/Applications/freesurfer
-    $> source $FREESURFER_HOME/SetUpFreeSurfer.sh
+    source $FREESURFER_HOME/SetUpFreeSurfer.sh

-Run those commands within your terminal, or add them to ~/.bashrc file to have access to all the command line tools for freeview.
+Run those commands within your terminal, or add them to ```~/.bashrc``` file to have access to all the command line tools for freeview.

 You will need to setup your own directory where you will hold all your subject data.